Couchsurfing for women

 Overall, I’d still recommend trying it.
 Couchsurfing turned my trip from something potentially disastrous to everything a good trip should include.

 I not only met some truly wonderful people, but I also managed to see places typically reserved for locals.

 Try it for yourself, just follow my advice

 It’s for this reason that I’ll continue to use it as a platform to connect with locals and travelers.

 What began as something I’d never have considered as a serious option, improved my trip tenfold.
-That said, I can only thank my friend for our falling out.
+That said, I can only thank my (former) friend for our falling out.